keithpitty/docs/rubyau/constitution.md

 #### 31 Special general meetings

 1. Any general meeting of the Association, other than an annual general meeting or a disciplinary appeal meeting, is a special general meeting.
-2. Special general meetings are held twice a year on the Sunday of the Association’s Rail Camp events, which include the ordinary business of electing some of the members of the Committee.
+2. Special general meetings are held twice a year on the Sunday of the Association’s Rails Camp events, which include the ordinary business of electing some of the members of the Committee.
 3. The Committee may convene a special general meeting whenever it thinks fit.

 #### 32 Special general meeting held at request of members